PROFILE

 is spoken in urban areas and among the educated.

-Sufi religious teachers succeeded in
+Sufi religious teachers succeeded in converting

-converting many Bengalis to Islam, even before
+many Bengalis to Islam, even before the arrival

-About 1200 AD, Muslim invaders established
+Muslim invaders established political control

-political control over the Bengal region.
-This
+over the Bengal region.
+This political control

-political control also encouraged conversion to
+also encouraged conversion to Islam.
+Since then,

-Islam.
-Since then, Islam has played a crucial
+Islam has played a crucial role in the region's

-role in the region's history and politics, with
+history and politics, with a Muslim majority

-a Muslim majority emerging, particularly in the
+emerging, particularly in the eastern region of

 HISTORY

-Bengal was absorbed into the Mughul Empire in
+Bengal was absorbed into the Mughul Empire

-(the representative of the emperor), gained some
+nawab (the representative of the emperor),

-importance as a provincial center.
-But it
+gained some importance as a provincial center.

-region--especially the section east of the
+govern region--especially the section east of

-Brahmaputra River--outside the mainstream of
+the Brahmaputra River--outside the mainstream of

 Mughul politics.
 Portuguese traders and